awestruct/awestruct.github.io/extensions/textile/usage.md

       end
     end

-You can either set site.textile_rules inside the extension, or in _config/site.yml.
+You can either set `site.textile_rules` inside the extension, or in `_config/site.yml`.
 Here's an example of using site.yml (where the methods are defined as strings):

     textile_rules = [emoticons]